trikit/trikit/doc/source/quickstart.rst

 Testing for Development Period Correlation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In [1] Appendix G, Mack proposes an approximate test to assess whether one of the basic Chain Ladder assumptions holds, namely that subsequent development periods are uncorrelated.
+In [1] Appendix G., Mack proposes an approximate test to assess whether one of the basic Chain Ladder assumptions holds, namely that subsequent development periods are uncorrelated.
 The test can be performed via `MackChainLadderResult``'s ``devp_corr_test`` method.
 We next apply the test to the RAA dataset::